 With Boost Mobile, I was paying $35 per month all in with 6gb of data, which is actually double the normal plan if you specifically get it from Wal-Mart.

-However, I only pay $26 now per month with a 10gb plan that’s proving to be a welcomed choice.
-Yes, it’ll bump up next year, but at that point I’ll re-assess my options.
+However, I only pay $26 now per month with a 12gb plan that’s proving to be a welcomed choice.

 What’s The Verdict?

-Yes, it’s only $9 saved per month, but that’s practically a free Netflix membership.
+Yes, it’s only $9 saved per month (compared to Boost), but that’s practically a free Netflix membership.
 If you have any of the larger carriers, like T-Mobile, you end up saving $44 per month.
 That comes out to $528 for the year.
 Not bad!

 Again, it’s practically risk free and the service turned out to be much better in my area than my previous service.
 I say try it out.
 Go for it!
 You really don’t have much to lose.
 They have my vote!